Overview of Ongoing Resourcing Scheme (ORS)

-ORS is managed by the Ministry of Education, Special Education at local district level and by a number of delegated schools known as Specialist Service Providers (SSPs).
+ORS is managed by the Ministry of Education, Learning Support at local regional level and by a number of delegated schools known as Specialist Service Providers (SSPs).

-Management involves employing specialists to deliver services to students, allocating teacher aide hours, and using a small proportion of the money to buy consumables to meet a student’s identified needs.
+Management involves employing specialists to deliver services to students, allocating teacher's aide hours, and using a small proportion of the money to buy consumables to meet a student’s identified needs.

 Each student gets a unique mix of resources because:

 - students have access to different levels of other resources depending on the school they attend

 - parents have different levels of involvement with the programme.

 Management coordinates the specialists, class and additional teachers, teacher's aides, parents and others to provide a learning support programme for each student.